 A Spacious, Vibrant, and Expensive Monitor

 Just because the Apple Mac mini is so tiny doesn't mean that your screen needs to be.
 This may be the best monitor for Mac mini that you can buy, as long as you can afford the price tag.
 The 5K2K resolution takes things a step beyond traditional 4K - offering a vertical resolution of 5K and a horizontal resolution of 4K.
-Take into account the 34 inch display and the ultrawide design format, and you're left with a monitor that's perhaps the most immersive experience on our list for watching movies and playing games.
+Take into account the 34-inch display and the ultrawide design format, and you're left with a monitor that offers perhaps the most immersive experience on our list for watching movies and playing games.

 3. Asus Zenscreen MB16ACM 15.6″ Portable Monitor

 One of the best things about the Mac mini is that it can go with you anywhere, but that can still be a problem if your monitor can't do the same.
 ASUS provides a sensible solution with their 16-inch Zenscreen.
 With its adjustable stand and bright display, this is a compact solution that won't take up that much more space than a laptop with your Mac.
 And since it regularly retails for less than $200, it's a sensible choice for a second monitor that you use when you're out of the office.
 It's backed by ASUS EyeCare tech to ensure your eyes aren't hurt by harmful blue light.

 4. LG 27MD5KL-B Ultrafine 5K 27″ IPS UHD Monitor

 A Pint-Sized Entertainment Powerhouse